fgahr/lithp/README.md

   library should eventually be written in Lithp
 * complete heap: some object types will store data outside the managed heap.
   This does not mean that the memory is forgotten by the garbage collector, but seems wrong.
-In particular, strings are currently C++ std::string objects with storage in the C++ heap, evaluation environments are kept outside the heap altogether (this interplays with the earlier point about closures) => DONE for strings.
+In particular, evaluation environments are kept outside the heap altogether (this interplays with the earlier point about closures) => DONE for strings.
 * numbers other than integers: currently only 64-bit integers are supported.